 - How this affects Rothesay policyholders

-Whether or not our appeal is successful, there will not be any change in the way that your Rothesay policy is operated.
+Whether or not the transfer is approved by the High Court, there will not be any change in the way that your Rothesay policy is operated.
 The same dedicated pensions team continues to look after the administration and, if applicable, payment of your pension.

 - More details

 For more details of this proposed transfer, please see the materials provided in the Document Library.

 If you are a current Rothesay policyholder please contact us in the normal way.
 If you do not have our contact details to hand please use our Contact page.